johngraham1979/Arduino-NTP/README.md

 **Image(s)**

 ![alt text](https://i.imgur.com/Ky0mRgn.jpg)
 Fig 1.
-Wiring as per the instructions described in the **Programming the ESP13 board** section.
+USB plug wiring as per the instructions described in the **Programming the ESP13 board** section.

 Email any questions or comments to me, John, at john.graham@outlook.co.nz.
 Please begin your email title with "NTPClient Repo".
 I look forward to answering your questions or reading your comments.